exercism/go/exercises/practice/luhn/.approaches/validate-as-you-go/content.md

 the number multiplies its "doubled" value by `0`, so evenly-positioned numbers only add themselves.
 An oddly-positioned number will multiply its "doubled" value by `1`.

-The second mathemtical choice is that, instead of possibly subtracting "down" by 9, the expression always adds "up".
+The second mathematical choice is that, instead of possibly subtracting "down" by 9, the doubling expression always adds "up".
-For higher numbers that would have been subtracted by `9`, the result is the number desired plus `10`.
+For higher numbers which would have been subtracted by `9`, the result is the number desired plus `10`.
 Since the total value is checked by seeing if it is evenly divisible by `10`, the extra `10` in the higher-number calculations is effectively factored out.